CodeEagle/CodableStoreKit/README.md

 > A full list of available API's can be found [here](https://sventiigi.github.io/CodableStoreKit/Classes/CodableStore.html)

 ## Advanced
-The Advanced section will explain all features and capabilities of `CodableStoreKit` like the architecture, observation, access-control and many more in detail 🙌
+The Advanced section will explain all configuration possibilities and features of the `CodableStoreKit` in detail.

 ### Engine-Container-Collection-Architecture

-Beginning with an important part of the `CodableStoreKit` the `Engine-Container-Collection-Architecture (ECCA)`.
-The architecture allows a `CodableStore` to use different Engine-Implementations which are persisting data in a unique way.
-For instance the `InMemoryCodableStoreEngine` stores data in an instance property and the `FileManagerCodableStoreEngine` persist the data in the Filesystem.
+`CodableStoreKit` is based on an `Engine-Container-Collection-Architecture (ECCA)`.

+The architecture allows a `CodableStore` to use different `CodableStoreEngine` implementations wich are persisting data in their very own way.
+For instance the `InMemoryCodableStoreEngine` is holding the `CodableStoreable` objects in memory while a `FileManagerCodeableStoreEngine` will save all its data in the FileSystem.

 <p align="center">
 	<img src="https://raw.githubusercontent.com/SvenTiigi/CodableStoreKit/gh-pages/readMeAssets/Architecture.jpg" alt="Architecture">
 </p>

-Each `Engine` can manage multiple `Containers` which allows you to store the same or different type of a Collection in an encapsulated section inside an `Engine`.
+Each `CodableStoreEngine ` can manage multiple `Containers` which allows you to store the same or different type of a Collection in an encapsulated section inside an `CodableStoreEngine `.
 A `Collection` can be described as a group of related object types.

-> Best of all you can configure the `Engine-Container-Collection-Architecture` to your needs 🙌

 ### Engine